I am firmly ensconced here in the prestigious Attila the Hun chair at the distinguished Limbaugh Institute for advanced conservative studies.

 But a Senate committee on Wednesday announced an investigation into taxes paid by big oil and asked the IRS for the company's tax returns.

-The Senate Finance Committee promised a comprehensive review of the uh federal taxes paid by the oil companies on their record profits last year.
+The Senate Finance Committee promised a comprehensive review of the federal taxes paid by the oil companies on their record profits last year.

-Senator Charles Grassley at Republican Iowa, the committee's chairman said the panel was concerned about high profits and executive compensation at oil companies.
+Senator Charles Grassley at Republican, Iowa, the committee's chairman, said the panel was concerned about high profits and executive compensation at oil companies.

-I want to make sure the oil companies aren't taking a speed pass by the taxman.
+I want to make sure the oil companies aren't taking a speed pass by the tax man.

-That embarrasses me.
+It embarrasses me.

 And it's just pure election year politics.

-I'm glad you waited.
+Matt in Redlands, California, I'm glad you waited.

 Welcome to the EIB network.